sont5413/Deer-Herd-Characteristics---TMD/README.md

 * Based on data from 2019 and 2021, it might be that mature males at Swift are a bit larger than the other sites.

 ### c.
 Antler Size:
 * Bowie appears to have slightly larger antler size of mature males compared to Maxey.
-However, there confidence intervals overlap so the comparison is with low confidence.
+However, their confidence intervals overlap so the comparison is with low confidence.
 * Overall, antler size of mature males is similar among the four sites.
 I would be curious to see what these trends looked like with much more data.